CHRISTABEL CHEUNG

 Christabel K. Cheung, PhD, MSW

-Dr. Cheung is an Associate Professor with tenure at the University of Maryland School of Social Work and a Member of the University of Maryland Greenebaum Comprehensive Cancer Center.
-She is principal investigator and co-investigator of NIH- and foundation-funded studies focused on AYA cancer survivorship, patient-centered care, and healthcare access challenges.
-She directs the Cheung Research Lab, where she leads mixed-methods research in collaboration with patients, providers, and other stakeholders across the U.S. and internationally.
-Her work spans the entire continuum of care—from initial diagnosis and intervention to long-term survivorship and quality-of-life support.
+Dr. Cheung is an Associate Professor at the University of Maryland School of Social Work and a Member of the University of Maryland Greenebaum Comprehensive Cancer Center.
+She directs the Cheung Research Lab, where she leads mixed-methods research in collaboration with patients, clinicians, health system leaders, and community partners across the U.S. and internationally.
+Bridging social work, medicine, population aging, and disability justice frameworks, her projects span oncology care delivery, financial navigation, patient-reported outcomes, and the design of preventive survivorship models tailored to diverse populations.

 Waters, A. R., Wheeler, S. B., Fine, J., Cheung, C. K., Tan, K. R., Rosenstein, D. L., Roberson, M. L., & Kent, E. E. (2025).
 An intersectional analysis of behavioral financial hardship and healthcare utilization among lesbian, gay, bisexual, transgender, queer, plus cancer survivors.
 JNCI: Journal of the National Cancer Institute, djae350. https://doi.org/10.1093/jnci/djae350